 … and whatever your imagination and your target audience can suggest.
 Any of these features can add value for your customers and help your app stand out from the crowd, but the latter point requires special attention and a whole separate chapter in this article.

-When building a banking application, security is definitely the most important part.
 Multiple privacy and safety concerns are among the main challenges of mobile banking app development.
 An app must keep the customers’ sensitive data and money secure and comply with applicable national and local financial industry regulations and KYC standards.
 This must be the app developers’ top concern from the very beginning.

 Positive Technologies’ research of vulnerabilities and threats in mobile solutions for several large banks revealed that: